Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create new S3 buckets with S3 Object Lock enabled in governance mode.
 Place objects in the S3 buckets.
 - [ ] Create new S3 buckets with S3 Object Lock enabled in governance mode.
 Add a legal hold to the S3 buckets.
 Place objects in the S3 buckets.

-### A development team is attempting to encrypt and decode a secure string parameter from the IAM Systems Manager Parameter Store using an IAM Key Management Service (IAM KMS) CMK.
+### A development team is attempting to encrypt and decode a secure string parameter from the IAM Systems Manager Parameter Store using an IAM Key Management Service (AWS KMS) CMK.
 However, each attempt results in an error message being sent to the development team.
 Which CMK-related problems possibly account for the error?
 (Select TWO)

 - [x] The CMK is used in the attempt does not exist.
 - [ ] The CMK is used in the attempt needs to be rotated.